Media Researcher,

 Designer & Educator

-Years ago—I taught at George Brown College's School of Design and at the University of Windsor's Department of Communication, Media & Film.
+Years ago— I was the Principal Investigator of the Wikimedia Foundation funded project Slow Editing Towards Equity.In terms of teaching, I taught at George Brown College's School of Design and at the University of Windsor's Department of Communication, Media & Film.
 I also completed my doctoral dissertation in Communication & Culture at York University on the topic of Wikipedia and the political design of encyclopedic media.
 I also completed my masters thesis Wikipedia & Encyclopaedism under the supervision of the Canadian Research Chair in Collective Intelligence, Pierre Lévy at the University of Ottawa; worked as a graphic designer for Fifty Strategy + Creative on various branding, identity, video, and publication projects for public institutions, governments, and NGOs.